ahmedwaqas92/merit-docs/docs/2_mvp-spec.md

 - Work with others and finish freelance jobs
 - Use a system that holds money safely until the job is done
 - Earn a special badge — something we call a Jinnah NFT — after finishing a job successfully.
-It’s like a medal you can’t lose, fake, or hang on your fridge.
-(We’ll explain it properly soon.)
+  > 🥇 _It’s like a medal you can’t lose, fake, or hang on your fridge.
+(We’ll explain it properly soon.)_

 - Join the community and unlock new privileges based on the work they’ve done

 The platform runs on the Solana network — it's fast, secure, and cheap to use.
-Never heard of Solana?
-Don’t worry — we’ll explain it later without sounding like a crypto bro.
+> ⚡ _Never heard of Solana?
+Don’t worry — we’ll explain it later without sounding like a crypto bro._

 ---